QueryDeck/querydeck/README.md

 - [Installation](#️-installation)
 - [Documentation](#-documentation)

-[QueryDeck](https://querydeck.io) generates instant REST APIs, LLM agent tools and MCPs for Postgres.
+[QueryDeck](https://querydeck.io) generates instant REST APIs for Postgres.
 Use the visual no-code builder to create complex SQL queries with deep joins, nested inserts, dynamic parameters and turn them into fully functional REST APIs.
 Deploy your APIs and toold instantly or push them as a Nodejs app to your GitHub repository.

 ## Features